 Bid: This is the Bid price.
-Media buyers and advertisers alike, determine the maximum amount that he or she is willing to pay for certain traffic.
-This may result in trickier calculation methods, and if you’re far off in your estimates, you could lose a lot of money this way.
+Media buyers and advertisers alike, determine the maximum amount that they are willing to pay for certain traffic.
+This may result in trickier calculation methods, and if you're far off in your estimates, you could lose a lot of money this way.

 Flat: Flat rate buys are typically reserved for the biggest media buyers out there.
 It consists of a fixed monthly cost for a large volume of traffic (or for a good ad spot).
 But remember, you need to pay the right price, and that requires a very accurate evaluation, usually done by testing the spot for a few days BEFORE signing on for a month.
 Don’t get caught up in overpaying for a spot that just doesn't deliver on the results.

-Payoff – Key Performance Indicators for measuring success
+Payoff - Key Performance Indicators for Measuring Media Buying Success

 Once you’ve earned and spent some money, it’s time to put things in perspective and calculate your campaign's return on investment (ROI).